saghul/pyuv/docs/process.rst

         Send the specified signal to the child process.

-    .. py:method:: close([callback])

-        :param callable callback: Function that will be called after the ``Process`` handle is closed.

-        Close the ``Process`` handle.
-After a handle has been closed no other operations can be performed on it.

-        Callback signature: ``callback(process_handle)``.

-    .. py:attribute:: loop

-        *Read only*

-        :py:class:`Loop` object where this handle runs.

     .. py:attribute:: pid

         *Read only*

         PID of the spawned process.

-    .. py:attribute:: active

-        *Read only*

-        Indicates if this handle is active.

-    .. py:attribute:: closed

-        *Read only*

-        Indicates if this handle is closing or already closed.

 .. py:class:: StdIO([[[stream], fd], flags])